vincentvankrunkelsven/courses-intro-to-sql/code/chapter1.md

 FROM people;
 ```

-Count the number of dead people.
+Count the number of people who have died.
 ```sql
 SELECT COUNT(deathdate)
 FROM people;